 Contents: To jump to the topic you would like, click on the links below

 Disability Sports in South Africa are both very popular & successful.
 Athletes with Visual Impairments are included in the Paralympics Games, where the South African Paralympics team has consistently finished near the top of the medal table at every Summer Paralympics Games since the country was re-admitted.
-Sportsman with impairments in South Africa have in-fact outperformed their able bodied teams by some distance.
-Disabled sports have improved remarkably since 1970, with some earning a living from their sport.
+Sportsman with impairments in South Africa have in-fact outperformed their able bodied teams by some distance in the Paralympics in comparison to the Olympics.
+Disabled sports have improved remarkably since 1970, with some sportsman earning a living from their sport.

 There are a variety of sports tournaments that a person who is Blind or Visually Impaired can compete in.
 They include: